TatsuoWatanabe/Fukuchan15Puzzle/README.md

 Fukuchan15Puzzle
 ================

-Apach cordova HTML5 Application written by TypeScript.
+Apach cordova HTML5 Application written in TypeScript.
 With createjs.

 You can download this product freely.